We are taking the basic pumpkin pie to the next level here with this 3-layer spiced pumpkin, vanilla, and chocolate cheesecake!

 The pumpkin flavor is present without being overpowering and balances well with the vanilla cream and the thin chocolate ganache.
 Let’s go!

-I used mini 4-inch springform pans but you can use one large 9-inch pan if you prefer.
-Once you have pressed down the dough into the springform pans, you bake it for about 12 minutes, or until golden brown.
+I used mini 4-inch springform pans, but you can use one large 9-inch pan if you prefer.
+Once you have pressed the dough into the springform pans, you bake it for about 12 minutes or until golden brown.
 In the meantime, prepare the chocolate ganache.
 Because chocolate + pumpkin is the best, we all know that.

 The ganache requires just 2 ingredients: chocolate chips and almond milk.
 You bring the milk to a boil and pour it over the chocolate chip, then whisk until fully combined.

 Make sure the chocolate ganache has set before pouring the vanilla cream on top.
 You want to have very distinct layers.
-Same for the pumpkin cream, the vanilla layer should be firm before topping with the pumpkin cream.
+The same goes for the pumpkin cream.
+The vanilla layer should be firm before topping with the pumpkin cream.
 I recommend placing the pans in the freezer for 20-30 minutes each time you add another layer.